Nuon Chea: Arrest and trial

-On 19 September 2007, 81 year old Chea was arrested at his home in Pailin and flown to the Khmer Rouge Tribunal in Phnom Penh, which charged him with war crimes and crimes against humanity.
+On 19 September 2007, Chea (aged 81) was arrested at his home in Pailin and flown to the Khmer Rouge Tribunal in Phnom Penh, which charged him with war crimes and crimes against humanity.
 He was held continuously in detention after his arrest.
 In February 2008, Chea told the court that his case should be handled according to international standards.
 He argued that the court should delay proceedings because his Dutch lawyer, Michiel Pestman, had not yet arrived.

 In May 2013, Chea told the court and the victims' families, "I feel remorseful for the crimes that were committed intentionally or unintentionally, whether or not I had known about it or not known about it."
 On 7 August 2014, the court convicted Chea of crimes against humanity and sentenced him to imprisonment for the remainder of his life.
 His lawyer immediately announced that Chea would appeal against his conviction.
 Chea faced a separate trial for the crime of genocide in the same court.
 The court found him and Khieu Samphan guilty of genocide against the Vietnamese people and the Chams on 16 November 2018.
 These life sentences were merged into a single life sentence by the Trial Chamber on 16 November 2018.

-In his closing brief before the court, numbering some 500 pages, Chea "blamed Vietnamese agents for virtually everything that went wrong during Khmer Rouge rule."
+In his closing brief before the court, numbering some 500 pages, Chea "blamed Vietnamese agents for virtually everything that went wrong during Khmer Rouge rule".
 He also denied responsibility for mass killings, but this was contradicted by detailed documentation left behind by the Khmer Rouge regime itself, including bizarre "confessions" extracted under torture at Tuol Sleng and photographs of purge victims, as well as a recording made by a Cambodian journalist prior to Chea's 2007 arrest in which Chea admitted: "Believe me, if these traitors were alive, the Khmers as a people would have been finished. ...
 If we had shown mercy to these people, the nation would have been lost."

 Death

-Nuon Chea died on 4 August 2019 at the Khmer-Soviet Friendship Hospital in Phnom Penh, aged 93.
-He had been hospitalized since 2 July for lack of blood-flow to his toe which turned black.
-Chea's circulation was not delivering blood properly to it.
-Lack of proper blood flow brought infection of his toe which eventually killed him, most likely by causing sepsis of blood and eventual multiple organs failure.
+Nuon Chea died on 4 August 2019 at the Khmer–Soviet Friendship Hospital in Phnom Penh, aged 93.
+He had been hospitalized since 2 July for improper blood circulation to his toe, which turned black.
+Lack of proper blood flow led to infection of his toe, which eventually killed him, most likely by causing sepsis of blood and eventual multiple organs failure.
 His body was later brought to Sala Krau, Pailin, before cremation in accordance with Buddhist tradition.